GEPWNAGE/binair-bier-drinken-ws/README.md

 Where `{p}` is the number of players and `{d}` is the difficulty.

-TODO: see if we need an acknowledgement of the game being started by the screen.

 ### End of the game

 When a game is finished, the screen will send the following message to the